Supermarket chains begin terminating ‘hero’ pay to workers during pandemic

 As parts of the country reopen for business amid ongoing coronavirus concerns, the debate about “hero” or “hazard’’ pay for supermarket workers is getting pushed to the forefront.

-Kroger-owned QFC and Fred Meyer stores have confirmed they will be ending the $2 hourly bonus added to employee wages by the end of next week after company officials told employees in internal bulletins the past week to expect the extra money to be discontinued.
+Kroger-owned QFC and Fred Meyer have confirmed they will be ending the $2 hourly bonus added to employee wages by the end of next week after company officials told employees in internal bulletins the past week to expect the extra money to be discontinued.
 Other supermarket chains, including Safeway and Albertson’s, have yet to decide end dates for their $2 hourly bonus plans while Walmart’s is due to expire in two weeks.

 “In the coming months, we know that our associates’ needs will continue to evolve and change as our world responds and recovers,’’ QFC spokeswoman Tiffany Sanders said in confirming the company’s “Hero Bonus’’ enacted March 29 will end May 16.
 “Our commitment is that we will continue to listen and be flexible in order to make decisions that balance what is best for our associates, customers, communities and the sustainability of our business.’’